 Compensated absences consist of vacation leave and a calculated amount of medical leave earned by employees based on services already rendered.
 Employees may accumulate up to a maximum number of hours of vacation depending on years of service, but any vacation hours in excess of the maximum amount unused at the calendar year-end are forfeited.
 The City's policy is to pay employees for unused accumulated vacation hours at termination or retirement.
-The City's medical leave policy, however, is that only those employees hired full-time before July 1, 1982, receive cash for a portion of unused medical leave balances converted to a retiree health savings account for the participant immediately upon retirement.
-To be eligible for the medical leave conversion, the employee must retire and have accumulated 300 or more hours of medical leave hours accrued prior to July 1, 2011.
+The City's medical leave policy, however, is that only those employees hired full-time before July 1, 1982, receive cash for a portion of unused medical leave at death or retirement.
+For employees hired after July 1, 1982, the City funds the value of medical leave balances converted to a retiree health savings account for the participant immediately upon retirement.
+To be eligible for the medical leave conversion, the employee must retire and have accumulated 300 or more hours of medical leave (420 or more hours for shift fire employees) and will be funded at 100 percent for any medical leave hours accrued prior to July 1, 2011.
 If an employee has not accrued 1,200 hours before July 1, 2011, the employee will be funded the unused medical leave accrued after July 1, 2011, at 50 percent of the employee's hourly base rate at the time of retirement, up to and including 1,200 hours accrued both before and after July 1, 2011.
 Shift fire employees will have the same rules apply, except their cap is 1,680 medical leave hours.